Dearest little sister,

 With deep regret I write this to you, for I abhor casting a shadow over the wonderful time you are surely having at university in Europe.
 However, I fear you would never forgive me should I not let you know the news immediately.

-Papa suffered a heart attack this morning.
+Pops suffered a heart attack this morning.
 He is still in crisis, and we are most worried about him.
 The doctor won’t leave his side, nor will the rest of us, for he has not yet gained consciousness.

 You must come, Sonnie.
 Come back home to us.

-Papa needs you now.
+Pops needs you now.

 Sonnie Mancuso didn’t have to read the telegram again to know its contents.
 She could recite every paragraph, every word, from memory.